marcusguttenplan/saddlebag/_architecture/README.md

 ---

 *Last updated: June 2026.
-Reflects the agreed architecture: packmule owns the LLM gateway, saddlebag owns policy and developer operations.*
+Reflects the agreed architecture: IDE + Campfire are user-facing surfaces.
+BYOB is the hub (calls saddlebag for authn/authz).
+Saddlebag owns policy and developer operations.
+Packmule is the agentic harness (owns the LLM loop, calls back to BYOB sidecar for tool execution).
+Campfire reads Saddlebag's CloudEvents bus.*